soar-telescope/goodman_pipeline/docs/change_history.rst

 - Eliminated ``None`` elements in list of instances of :class:`pipeline.core.core.NightDataContainer`

-- Improved some logging messages
+- Improved several logging messages

-  + Informs in debug mode the files that are discarded.
+  + In general, it informs more, when it does an action and when it does not.
+    What files are discarded,

 .. _v1.1.1: